 Knowing Your Biological Parents

-I answered a question on knowing your biological parents on 1 July 2012.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on knowing your biological parents on Philosophy in Action Radio on 1 July 2012.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Do adopted people have a right to know who their biological parents are?
 Some adopted people want to know their biological parents, and knowing one's family medical history could be important to a person.
 So does a person have a right to know his biological parents?
 If so, does that apply to children conceived with sperm or egg donors?
 Do parents giving children up for adoption or donating reproductive tissue have a right to privacy?

 My Answer, In Brief: An adopted person does not have a right to know his biological parents against their wishes.
 The terms of the adoption should only be altered by mutual consent.

 You can automatically download that and other podcasts by subscribing to Philosophy in Action's Podcast RSS Feed:

 Remember, Philosophy in Action Radio is available to anyone, free of charge.
 That's because our goal is to spread rational principles for real life far and wide, as we do every week to thousands of listeners.
 We love doing that, but each episode requires our time, effort, and money.
 So if you enjoy and value our work, please contribute to our tip jar.
 We suggest $5 per episode or $20 per month, but any amount is appreciated.
 You can send your contribution via Dwolla, PayPal, or US Mail.

 Thank you, if you've contributed to Philosophy in Action!
 You make our work possible every week, and we're so grateful for that!